Generalized Animal Imitator: Agile Locomotion with Versatile Motion Prior: Learn Versatile Instructable Motion Prior ( VIM )

 \subsection{Solving Downstream Tasks with Motion Prior:}

-For intricate tasks like jumping over gaps, addressing them from scratch presents challenges including acquiring necessary agile locomotion skills, such as jumping and rapid running within limited interactions, and the intensive engineering needed to harmonize the reward for top-tier tasks while regularizing the robot's motion.
-With a low-level motion prior, robots can instantly harness existing skills encapsulated within the prior and channel their efforts into high-level strategizing.
-For each distinct downstream task, we train a high-level policy $\pi_{\text{high}}$ takes the high-level observation $\mathbf{o}_{\text{high}}$ and outputs latent command for low-level motion prior to utilize the existing agile locomotion skills: $a_t = \pi_{\text{low}}(\pi_{\text{high}(\mathbf{o}_{\text{high}}, \mathbf{E}_{\text{prop}}(s_{t}))})$.
+For intricate tasks like jumping over gaps, starting from scratch is challenging due to the need for agile locomotion skills and the intensive engineering to balance rewards and regularize motion.
+Using a low-level motion prior, robots can immediately use existing skills and focus on high-level strategies.
+For each distinct downstream task, we train a high-level policy $\pi_{\text{high}}$ (As shown in Figure~\ref{fig:high_level}) takes the high-level observation $\mathbf{o}_{\text{high}}$, and proprioception of the robot and outputs latent command for low-level motion prior to utilize the existing skills: $a_t = \pi_{\text{low}}(\pi_{\text{high}(\mathbf{o}_{\text{high}}, s_{t}), \mathbf{E}_{\text{prop}}(s_{t})})$.

+Additional implementation details about observation/action space, reference/proprioception encoder, low-level/high-level policy, and value network can be found in the Appendix~\ref{appendix:implementation_details}.